-Hearing Loss and Your Patients: Information For the Physician and Primary Care Practitioner
+Hearing loss and your patients: Information for the Physician and Primary Care Practitioner.

-Untreated hearing loss will affect your patient’s ability to comprehend your conversations and recommendations.
+Hearing loss, when left untreated, will affect your patient’s ability to comprehend your conversations and recommendations.

 There is now ample evidence indicating age-related hearing loss has serious consequences that require early intervention.
 Early intervention of age-related hearing loss has great potential to allow individuals to maintain active and participatory life as they age.